Rain-field/chatSysterm/readme.txt

-This is the first git version.
+This is second git version.
-This is the first git free software.
+This is second git free software.